 Written contracts and associated documentation pertaining to the violation will be kept confidential in a locked file separate from the student's academic file.
-The Executive Associate Dean for Professional Education will monitor whether students comply with the terms of their written contracts or any academic sanctions deemed appropriate by the Executive Associate Dean for Professional Education and/or Academic Misconduct Committee.
+Student Affairs will monitor whether students comply with the terms of their written contracts or any academic sanctions deemed appropriate by the Executive Associate Dean for Professional Education and/or Academic Misconduct Committee.